Natural burial: Tower of Silence

-The Tower of Silence is a raised circular structure used in Zoroastrian funerary rituals that exposes the corpse to the elements for decomposition in order to avoid contaminating soil and water with decomposing bodies.
+The Tower of Silence is a raised circular structure used in Zoroastrian funerary rituals that exposes the corpse to the elements for decomposition to avoid contaminating soil and water with decomposing bodies.
 After scavenger animals consume the flesh, skeletal remains are retrieved and put into a central pit where they are allowed to break down the rest of the way.

 River burial

 Scattering the ashes of a deceased individual into a body of water is practiced in many cultures around the world and plays a part in several religions, including Hinduism.
 Cremation is the traditional manner of Hindu final deposition which takes place during Antyesti rites.
 However, some circumstances do not allow for cremation so instead "Jal Pravah" is practiced – the release of the body into a river.
-The Ganges is the most sacred river in Hinduism and is central to the religion's funerary traditions therefore it's the preferred river for funeral rites.
+The Ganges is the most sacred river in Hinduism and is central to the religion's funerary traditions therefore it is the preferred river for funeral rites.
 The riverside city of Varanasi is the center of this practice where massive religious sites along the Ganges, like Manikarnika Ghat, are dedicated to this purpose.
 Situations that call for Jal Pravah are unwed girls, death from infectious disease, death from snakebite, children under 5 years of age, holy men, pregnant women, and people who have committed suicide.
 Nor are the very poor cremated due to the cost of wood.
 If a family cannot afford enough wood to incinerate the entire body, the remaining body parts that were not consumed by fire are set adrift in the Ganges.
 Rather than being an ecologically friendly practice like other natural burial methods, Jal Pravah is a notable component of pollution in the Ganges in the Varanasi region because of the high number of bodies involved.

+The government of Uttar Pradesh has banned the practice after hundreds of decomposing bodies were found polluting Ganges during the COVID-19 epidemy.